 Fine-tune Markdown rendering behavior in specific scenarios

-In some cases, you may want to have more fine-grained control over the rendering process of Markdown content.
-For example, document contentContentThe field will automatically convert Markdown to HTML when the Markdown editor is enabled.
-However, you can also manually specify whether to perform this conversion, throughrenderControl the parameters.
+In some cases, you may want to control the rendering process of Markdown content more finely.
+For example, document contentContentThe field will automatically convert Markdown to HTML when the Markdown editor is turned on.
+However, you can also manually specify whether to perform this conversion, byrenderParameters are controlled.

 {# 强制在服务器端将Markdown转为HTML,并使用 |safe 阻止二次转义 #}